Form Actions

 - Creates or links parties from party fields, with their assigned roles

-- Sends notification emails to configured recipients (unless auto-archive/auto-delete is enabled)
+- Sends notification emails to the recipients configured on the action